 During an IPO, a company that wishes to go public will work with an underwriter, or team of underwriters, to value its business, document and register its shares with the U.S. Securities and Exchange Commission (SEC), and market its shares to the investing public.

-Investors interested in IPO investing need to understand an IPO’s subscription status.
+Investors interested in IPO investing may be interested in an IPO’s subscription status.
 If an IPO is oversubscribed, that means there aren’t enough shares of the new stock issued to meet initial investor demand at the listed IPO price.

 To compensate for this mismatch in supply and demand, the underwriters selling the IPO can choose to either raise the IPO price to reduce demand, or increase the supply of shares to meet demand.